 6. Choose a supportive drum throne

 The foundation for a good drumming posture is going to be a supportive drum throne.
-A good quality drum throne will offer superior comfort and support to a cheap alternative.
+A good quality drum throne like the Roc N Soc throne will offer superior comfort and support to a cheap alternative.
 Good quality drum thrones are made with high-density foam cushions that will hold their shape and offer ultimate posture enhancement.

 The base of a good quality throne will also be more stable and hold the weight of a drummer more effectively.
 Cheap drum thrones wobble around, forcing a drummer to be unbalanced and unstable around the pelvis area.
 Over an extended period of time this will mean a drummer is exposed to a significant risk of back injury.